Improve Your Manuscript Writing

 Spelling: Ann Dent UM prefers American English.
 Authors can use British English as well.
 However, use only one English throughout the text..

 Guidelines for using Abbreviations: An abbreviations can only be used after it has been defined after its first use.
 It can be written out again in the Tables and Figures if you wish.
 Abbreviations can be used both as singular and plural.
-So there is no need for a little “s” at the end of any abbreviation.

 Since the abstract stands alone, it requires the same guidelines for the use of abbreviation that apply to the paper itself.
 Abbreviations do not carry-over to the rest of the document where the abbreviations need to be re-established.